-- □ Deactivate ingress filtering see the Switching:VLAN:Port dialog. - □ Define the port VLAN ID (PVID) see the Switching:VLAN: Port dialog. - PVID = 1 if the device transmits the MRP data packets untagged (VLAN ID = 0 in Redundancy:MRP dialog) - PVID = any if the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in Redundancy:MRP dialog) - □ Define egress rules see Switching:VLAN:Static dialog. - U (untagged) if the device transmits the MRP data packets untagged (VLAN ID = 0 in Redundancy:MRP dialog) - T (tagged) if the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in Redundancy: MRP dialog)
+- □ Deactivate ingress filtering see the Switching:VLAN:Port Switching > VLAN > Port dialog. - □ Define the port VLAN ID (PVID) see the Switching > VLAN > Port dialog. - PVID = 1 if the device transmits the MRP data packets untagged (VLAN ID = 0 in Switching > L2-Redundancy > MRP dialog) By setting the PVID = 1, the device automatically assigns the received untagged packets to VLAN 1. - PVID = any if the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in the Switching > L2-Redundancy > MRP dialog) - □ Define egress rules see Switching > VLAN > Configuration dialog. - U (untagged) for the ring ports of VLAN 1 if the device transmits the MRP data packets untagged (VLAN ID = 0 in the Switching > L2-Redundancy > MRP dialog, the MRP ring is not assigned to a VLAN). - T (tagged) for the ring ports of the VLAN which you assign to the MRP ring.
+Select T, if the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in the Switching > L2-Redundancy > MRP dialog).